bespoyasov/refactor-like-a-superhero/manuscript-en/23-sources.md

 ### Talks and Video

+- “CQRS and Event Sourcing” by Greg Young, https://youtu.be/JHGkaShoyNs
 - “Is Domain-Driven Design Overrated?” by Stefan Tilkov, https://youtu.be/ZZp9RQEGeqQ
 - “Functional architecture: The pits of success” by Mark Seemann, https://youtu.be/US8QG9I1XW0
 - “Functional Design Patterns” by Scott Wlaschin, https://youtu.be/srQt1NAHYC0